-- All videos of failing student encounters are reviewed by an SP Educator to confirm scoring accuracy before releasing the score report.
-Students who are required to remediate the SP examination should contact their Clerkship Director and Student Affairs to initiate the retake of the SP examination.
-See CLINICAL PERFORMANCE EXAM FAILURE guideline for more details. - Students are generally required to remediate the SP exam within six months of the original test date.

-- If a student fails the SP Exam, the student will receive a Deferred grade for the clerkship.
+- An SP Educator reviews all videos of failing student encounters to confirm scoring accuracy before releasing the score report.
+Students who are required to retake the SP examination should contact their Clerkship Director and Student Affairs to initiate the retake process.
+See CLINICAL PERFORMANCE EXAM FAILURE guideline for more details. - Students are generally required to remediate the SP exam within six months of the original test date. - If a student fails the SP Exam, the student will receive a Deferred grade for the clerkship.
 The student will receive a Pass upon successful remediation.